Man Looking at Stocks With Coffee

 Performance

-The biggest draw to any stock picking service is its performance.
+The biggest draw to any stock-picking service is its performance.

-Stock Advisor Performance Chart
+Stock Advisor Performance Dec2025

 Source: The Motley Fool